Crepes Without Milk (Dairy Free | Vegan Recipe)

 For sweet crepes make the recipe as directed, for savory crepes omit the sugar and vanilla from the crepe batter.

-Please share your favorite fillings and favorite toppings with us by sending us a message!
+Please share your favorite fillings and favorite toppings with us by posting a comment below!

 FAQs